The Cooperative Education Association AND the Virginia Congress of Mothers and PTA

 Watch the Fall Back to Basics Panel Discussion recorded live on Saturday, August 22, 2020, with members of the special committee.

 Virginia PTA is committed to sharing the most up-to-date information on how to conduct PTA business and distance/virtual learning resources as families are learning and working from home, things have changed in all of our daily lives.

-Each Friday, you will find valuable information and response to the most asked questions from local leaders.
-You are able to submit questions to your council, district or directly to VAPTA at firstname.lastname@example.org and it will be forwarded to the special committee or it may be answered immediately based on time sensitivity.
+Each Friday, you will find valuable information and responses to the most asked questions from local leaders.
+You are able to submit questions to your council, district, or directly to VAPTA at firstname.lastname@example.org and it will be forwarded to the special committee or it may be answered immediately based on time sensitivity.

 Each week's communication will be listed below and added to our social media outlets.